International Champions Cup: Format

 Starting with the 2015 season, the tournament was separated into three geographic editions with a winner crowned for each region based on points total.
 The 2015 and 2016 tournament held editions in North America and Europe, Australia, and China.
 The Australia and China tournaments were contested as three-team round-robin competitions (Real Madrid participated in both), and the North America and Europe edition featured ten teams (including three US-based MLS teams) which played four matches each.
 The 2016 season retained the same format and regions, with Melbourne Victory of the A-League joining as the fourth team in the Australia region.
 In the 2017 iteration, Singapore replaced Australia as one of the three regions.

 In 2018, all 18 participating teams contested the tournament as part of a single table, with each team playing three matches and the champion crowned based on points total.
 Matches were held across 15 venues in the United States, 7 in Europe, and 1 in Singapore.

 For the 2019 edition, 12 teams participated in the tournament.
 Guadalajara took place in this tournament, being the only non-European team participating.
 Games were played across 17 cities in the United States, Europe, Singapore and China.

-Shutdowns and restrictions related to the COVID-19 pandemic caused the cancelation of the 2020, and 2021 editions.

-The Women's International Champions Cup has been held since 2018, each featuring four women's clubs.

 History

 The ICC is owned and operated by Relevent Sports Group, founded by RSE ventures based out of northern New Jersey, a sports venture firm founded in 2012 by billionaire real estate magnate and Miami Dolphins owner Stephen Ross and Matt Higgins, a former executive with the New York Jets and international soccer executive Charlie Stillitano.
 It replaced the World Football Challenge, which had featured a more even distribution of European- and American-based sides.
 Daniel Sillman is the chief executive officer of Relevent Sports Group and during his tenure, Relevent Sports Group launched the Women's International Champions Cup Tournament and International Champions Cup Futures Tournament.

-During the 2014 tournament, a match between Manchester United and Real Madrid at Michigan Stadium set the all-time record for attendance at a soccer game in the United States with 109,318 spectators.
+During the 2014 tournament, a match between Manchester United and Real Madrid at Michigan Stadium in Ann Arbor, Michigan set the all-time record for attendance at a soccer game in the United States with 109,318 spectators.
 In 2017, Real Madrid and Barcelona played in the second El Clásico held outside of Spain.

 In 2018, the ICC Futures tournament began with 24 teams including 8 academies from Europe, 8 MLS Academies, and 8 US based state all-star teams.
 Bayern Munich topped Chelsea to win the first ICC Futures trophy.

+The Women's International Champions Cup was established in 2018.

+2020 cancellation and future

+Shutdowns and restrictions related to the COVID-19 pandemic caused the cancelation of the 2020 edition, and the tournament has not returned.
+An open letter from the organization's CEO had stated that the men's tournament planned to return in 2022 in the United States and Asia.
+The 2022 men's edition did not materialize.
+However, a women's edition was held in United States in 2022.